 What is IBS?

 Irritable bowel syndrome is a term for a collection of bowel symptoms that cannot be attributed to other causes.
-The typical symptoms are: Pain that usually comes and goes and feels crampy and often is relieved by going to the toilet.
+The typical symptoms are: pain that usually comes and goes and feels crampy and often (but not always) is relieved by going to the toilet.
 Change in bowel habit (constipation, diarrhoea or fluctuation between the two).
 Stools may become small and pellet-like perhaps with signs of mucus.
 Bloating (although not all doctors include bloating), often accompanied by gas.
 You will usually have to have experienced these symptoms at least once a week for more than 6 months to be given a diagnosis of IBS.

 What causes IBS?